Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 # Monarco-HAT-library-for-CODESYS
 CODESYS 3 Library for Monarco HAT

-The Monarco HAT was lacking a CODESYS library, so I decided to write it myself.

-I am not connected with Monarco in any way, I simply wrote this library out of hobbyism and for fun.
+I am not connected with Monarco (REX) in any way, I simply wrote this library out of hobbyism and for fun (self education).
+I loved the industrial rubustness of this HAT.

+However, the Monarco HAT was lacking a proper CODESYS library, so I decided to write it myself for CODESYS V3.
+So, using C & Java Node-JS code examples and documentation from Monarco and after lots of reading and coding, this is end-result.

-I decided that maybe of use for other people.
-Therefore, I released it under the "Unlicense" agreement.
+I decided that it maybe of use for other people, Therefore, I released it under the "Unlicense" agreement.
-It may still contain bugs, so feel free to contribute.
+It may still contain bugs (not too much I hope!), so feel free to contribute.

 # The main library components are;